 Next, I'll set the document settings so that only people assigned to the group for Department A can see the first page, and similarly for Department B.

 - Click the person icon in the top right of your browser window and select Documents.

-- Hover next to the document you want to set up and click the Settings.
+- Hover next to the document you want to set up and click Settings.

 - Expand the Properties section.

-- Under Authorized for view only, hold SHIFT and select the client user group.
+- Under Authorized for view only, hold CTRL and select the client user group.
 Do NOT add the client group to the Authorized for view and edit section as this will give them permission to edit the document.

 - Click Save.